St. Patrick’s Day parades turn pandemic blues Irish green

 The holiday served as a key marker in the outbreak’s progression, with parades celebrating Irish heritage among the first big public events to be called off in 2020.
 An ominous acceleration in infections quickly cascaded into broad shutdowns.

-The full-fledged return of New York’s parade on Thursday coincides with the city’s wider reopening.
+The full-fledged return of New York’s parade on Thursday coincided with the city’s wider reopening.
 Major mask and vaccination ruleswere recently lifted.

+The city’s famed Fifth Avenue was awash with green, as hordes of revelers took to sidewalks amid damp skies to take part in the tradition for the first time in two years.

+Kathy Brucia, 65, who is Irish and was clad in green, including a shamrock on her cheek, has been attending the parade for more than three decades — except the past two years.

 “Psychologically, it means a lot,” said Sean Lane, the chair of the parade’s organizing group.
 “New York really needs this.”